-During FY2023, the Board has taken into account the assessment by the NRC and is satisfied with the mix of skills and board composition level, therefore, no new Director is sourced and appointed to the Board.
+During FYE 2024, the Board has taken into account the assessment by the NRC and is satisfied with the mix of skills and board composition level, therefore, no new Director is sourced and appointed to the Board.

-In the event a candidate is required for the appointment of director, the NRC will use variety of approaches and sources to ensure that it identifies that most suitable candidates and will not limit themselves solely on the recommendations from existing Board members, management or major shareholders.
+In the event that a candidate is required for the appointment of director, the NRC will use variety of approaches and sources to ensure that it identifies that most suitable candidate and would not limit themselves solely on the recommendations from existing Board members, management or major shareholders.